 The Wall of Remembrance

-The KOREAN WAR VETERANS MEMORIAL FOUNDATION (KWVMF) and the KOREAN WAR VETERANS ASSOCIATION (KWVA) are promoting legislation (H.R.
-318) in the 113th Congress to add a 'WALL OF REMEMBRANCE' to augment the 'POOL OF REMEMBRANCE'.
+Public Law 114-230 tasks this Foundation, The KOREAN WAR VETERANS MEMORIAL FOUNDATION (KWVMF) with the support of the KOREAN WAR VETERANS ASSOCIATION (KWVA) to add a ‘WALL OF REMEMBRANCE’ to augment the ‘POOL OF REMEMBRANCE’ of the Korean War Veterans Memorial in Washington, DC.

-The intent and specific wording of PL 99-572 which authorized a Korean War Veterans Memorial. stated in part:".....to honor members of the United States Armed Forces who served in the Korean War, particularly those who were killed in action, are still missing in action, or were held as prisoners of war."
+The intent and specific wording of PL 99-572 which authorized the Korean War Veterans Memorial, stated in part:“…..to honor those members of the United States Armed Forces who served in the Korean War, particularly those who were killed in action, are still missing in action, or were held as prisoners of war.”
+While that message is present in a subliminal sense as was intended by the Pool of Remembrance – sadly, that message is not conveyed to those who visit the Memorial.
+Nowhere in our Nation is the extent of the ultimate sacrifice of our Soldiery fully presented, nor that of the 103,284 of their comrades who were wounded in action.
+And their memorial fails to prominently convey the extent of their sacrifice in obedience to the credo that FREEDOM IS NOT FREE.

-During the design development stage by the Korean War Veterans Memorial Advisory Board, attempts were made to incorporate a means of listing U.S. Killed In Action (KIA) by name; Korean Augmentation To United States Army (KATUSA); Republic of Korea (ROK); and United Nations Killed In Action (UN KIA) and by number all Wounded In Action (WIA), Missing In Action (MIA) and Prisoners of War (POW).
-For a variety of reasons, no longer germane, this concept was denied and discarded.
+During the design development stage by the Korean War Veterans Memorial Advisory Board, attempts were made to incorporate a means of listing U.S. Killed In Action (KIA) by name; and by number the Korean Augmentation To United States Army (KATUSA); Republic of Korea (ROK); and United Nations Killed In Action (UN KIA) and, by number all Wounded In Action (WIA), Missing In Action (MIA) and Prisoners of War (POW).
+For a variety of reasons, this concept was denied.

-The final approved design hoped for a subliminal message to honor the fallen as discussed above.
-If visitors do see the figures they do not convey the reality an average of almost 1000 dead and 3000 wounded month after month for 36 months of direct combat.
-What catches their eye is 'FREEDOM IS NOT FREE' but they miss relating that to the cost!
-The intended subliminal message is too subtle for visitors to absorb, understand and appreciate.
+Because such listing was not approved, the final approved design hoped that the Pool of Remembrance would provide the subliminal message to honor the fallen as discussed above.
+If visitors do see the numbers engraved in the granite stones, they do not convey the reality of almost 1000 dead and 3000 wounded month after month for 36 months of direct combat.
+What catches their eye is ‘FREEDOM IS NOT FREE’ but many miss relating that to the human cost!

-To fulfill the specific requirements and intent of PL 99-572 it is proposed to erect a double panel glass wall encircling the rear 180 degrees of the Pool of Remembrance.
-The Wall, being of glass, will not interfere with the panorama of the Mall to those transiting the circumference of the Wall, and will also give a sense of closure to the Memorial.
+To fulfill the specific requirements and intent of PL 99-572, the building of the Wall of Remembrance will do so.
+It is proposed to erect a laminated glass wall encircling the rear 180 degrees of the Pool of Remembrance.
+The Wall, being of glass, will not interfere with the panorama of the Mall to those transiting the circumference of the Wall.
+Most importantly it will also give a sense of closure to the Memorial.